 Detail 1; Draw the door

-With dividing line you used to divide your front sub-rectangle, and your main dividing line used for the main rectangle, you already have your car’s front door ready.
+With the dividing line, you used to divide your front sub-rectangle, and your main dividing line used for the main rectangle, you already have your car’s front door ready.
 All you have to do is draw a smaller version of your trapezium, but this time it is divided into two because of your main dividing line.
 Connect the lines properly, and you have your front door.

 For your back door, draw a line from the back edge of your second circle, and connect it to your smaller trapezium’s line.